portraits in the studio with an 85mm f/1.4 lens

-The main light was via the Profoto 5.0′ RFi Octa Softbox (Amazon).
+The main light was via the Profoto 5.0′ RFi Octa Softbox (vendor).
 This huge light source makes it easy to get flattering light, and by moving it around, you can control the contrast and how much light falls on the shadow side of your subject’s face.

 The background light was via a Profoto beauty dish (Amazon) and Profoto Honeycomb Grid, 25 Degrees (Amazon) which I used because I didn’t want to go to the effort to change it up to something else.
 It was available, and it gave an interesting gradual high-light to the background, used this close to the wall.

 The super-wide aperture offers a few challenges – the obvious one would be that the shallow DoF isn’t forgiving of even the slightest movement.
 Working with studio lights though, another challenge is that there’s just too much light.
 When I’ve shot similarly with shallow DoF in a (home) studio setup, it was with speedlights and Quantum flashes.
 Then it was easier to get to the f/1.4 aperture.

 With the 500 W/s Profoto D1 studio lights (Amazon), there was just too much light.
 You wouldn’t think this would be a problem in a studio – too much light.
 But I wanted to use that huge Profoto 5.0′ RFi Octa Softbox (Amazon) because of how easy it is to control the light and contrast with it.
 So I had to use a B+W 0.9 (3 stop) ND Neutral Density 77mm Filter (Amazon) to bring the light down.
 This brought another problem – the camera just didn’t want to grab focus in such low light while a 3-stop ND filter was on the lens.